Minimal simplicial spherical mappings with a given degree: Proof of the main theorems

-\begin{lemma} If $\lambda(n, d)\leq 2n+3$, then $\lambda(n, d)\geq \lambda(n-1,d)+1$ \end{lemma} \begin{proof} $\Delta^{n+1}$ contains $n+2$ vertices.
-If the triangulation of the second sphere has no more than $2n+3$ vertices, then some vertex has a single preimage.
-Removing it and the interior of the remaining disk, we reduce the dimension by 1, while the degree remains unchanged. \end{proof}
+\begin{lemma} If $\lambda(n, d)\leq 2n+3$, then $\lambda(n, d)\geq \lambda(n-1,d)+1$ \end{lemma} \begin{proof} The simplex $\Delta^{n+1}$ has $n+2$ vertices.
+Suppose the triangulation of the second sphere has at most $2n+3$ vertices.
+Then, by the pigeonhole principle, some vertex has exactly one preimage.
+Removing this vertex together with the interior of the remaining disk reduces the dimension by 1 while preserving the degree. \end{proof}

 \begin{lemma} If $n\geq d-1$, then $\lambda(n,d)\geq \lambda(d-1, d)+n-d+1$ \end{lemma} \begin{proof} We know that for $n\geq d$, $\lambda(n,d)\leq n+d+3$ from Article \cite{Basak}.
 Then $\lambda(n,d)\leq n+d+3 \leq 2n+3$, and from the previous statement it follows that $\lambda(n,d)\geq \lambda(n-1,d)+1$.
 Similarly, descending to $n=d$, we obtain that $\lambda(n,d)\geq \lambda(d-1,d)+n-d+1$. \end{proof}